Skip to main content

 </ul>

-The repeat directive may reuse DOM elements that have already been rendered for array items.
+The repeat directive can reuse DOM elements that have already been rendered for array items.
 This improves performance by avoiding unnecessary DOM creation and destruction.

 Let's look at an example without recycling: